token03/osuSkinEditor/README.md

 # osuSkinEditor

-Extract the asset folder onto the desktop
+extract the asset folder onto the desktop